 The Southend-on-Sea Parent Partnership Service

-Working in partnership with Southend-on-Sea Borough Council; the Parent Partnership Service [PPS] offers free, impartial and confidential support and advice to parents and carers whose children have special educational needs.
+Working in partnership with us, the Parent Partnership Service [PPS] offers free, impartial and confidential support and advice to parents and carers whose children have special educational needs.

 Ways in which PPS offers support include:

-- Signpost parents/carers to voluntary groups and organisations that are able to provide support.
+- Signpost parents or carers to voluntary groups and organisations that are able to provide support

-- Supporting parents / carers during the statutory assessment process, please see below for more information and some useful factsheets.
+- Supporting parents and carers during the statutory assessment process, please see below for more information and some useful factsheets

-- The PPS has a small team of volunteers that can support parents/carers and some meetings; explain letters; assist with the completion of forms that are required during the Statutory Assessment Process.
+- The PPS has a small team of volunteers that can support parents and carers and some meetings; explain letters; assist with the completion of forms that are required during the Statutory Assessment Process

 If you are looking to obtain a Statutory Assessment (also known as a Statement of Special Educational Needs or just a 'Statement') your child will need a CAF (Common Assessment Framework) in place.